Static for Dynamic: Towards a Deeper Understanding of Dynamic Facial Expressions Using Static Expression Data: Experiments

 \subsubsection{Pre-Training Cost Analysis}

-As shown in Table \ref{tab:ablation_pretrain}, the proposed dual-modal pre-training (Experiment \#4 and \#5) demonstrates superior efficiency and effectiveness, significantly reducing computational costs compared to video-only pre-training (Experiment \#3).
+As shown in Table \ref{tab:ablation_pretrain}, the proposed dual-modal pre-training (line 5) demonstrates superior efficiency and effectiveness, significantly reducing computational costs compared to video-only pre-training (line 3).
 Specifically, the integration of image data reduces the pre-training cost by approximately 22\% (from 1.8 to 1.4 $\times$ 10$^6$ TFLOPs), achieved through aggressive masking ratios of 90\% for images and 95\% for videos, minimizing redundant computations.
 This approach not only optimizes efficiency but also enhances performance, yielding notable improvements on the FERV39K (+0.49\% UAR, +1.07\% WAR) and DFEW (+2.87\% UAR, +3.04\% WAR) benchmarks.
-In contrast, image-only pre-training (Experiment \#2) incurs a minimal cost (8.8 $\times$ 10$^4$ TFLOPs) but shows limited effectiveness for DFER tasks.
-Similarly, the no pre-training setting (Experiment \#1) incurs no pre-training cost but severely degrades performance. \textit{\textbf{These findings underscore the critical importance of capturing temporal dynamics for DFER}, which are absent in image-only pre-training or no pre-training strategies.}
+In contrast, image-only pre-training (line 2) incurs a minimal cost (8.8 $\times$ 10$^4$ TFLOPs) but shows limited effectiveness for DFER tasks.
+Similarly, the no pre-training setting (line 1) incurs no pre-training cost but severely degrades performance. \textit{\textbf{These findings underscore the critical importance of capturing temporal dynamics for DFER}, which are absent in image-only pre-training or no pre-training strategies.}